zoomore/design-detail-page/README.md

 ### The challenge here is to design a detail page with a THEME THAT WILL LOOK LIKE demo.searchkit.co.

-Exemple of websites that you could take example on are:
+The position of the elements on the page should be similar to this:

 `https://www.babysavings.com.au/prams-and-strollers/brands/bumbleride/bumbleride-indie-twin.html`